swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

 developers.

-To share your documentation, you create a documentation archive, a self-contained catalog that has everything you need, including:
+To share your documentation, you create a documentation archive, a self-contained bundle that has everything you need, including:

 - Compiled documentation from in-source comments, articles, tutorials, and resources